Saint Library

 Papal Authorization to Preach

-At the Council of Reims, Pope Calixtus II recognized Norbert's gifts and commissioned him to found a new religious order — an extraordinary mandate given to a former courtier turned barefoot wanderer.
+At the Council of Reims, Pope Calixtus II recognized Norbert's gifts and commissioned him to found a new religious order — a mandate that sent the former Rhineland courtier preaching through western Germany, Belgium, the Netherlands, and northern France.

 1120